Communication let me down

 “Communication,” Spandau Ballet

-Last week’s Risk eNews — “Super Size It: Don’t Skimp on Supporting Your New Hire,” seemed to strike a chord with readers, based on the chorus of ‘Amens’ in my inbox.
-Although the piece was inspired by my daughter’s dismal first experience working in retail, the tips in the article were fashioned by our Director of Consulting Services, Erin Gloeckner.
+Last week’s Risk eNews, “Super Size It: Don’t Skimp on Supporting Your New Hire,” seemed to strike a chord with readers, based on the chorus of ‘Amens’ in my inbox.
+Although the piece was inspired by my daughter’s dismal first experience working in retail, the tips in the article were fashioned by a former NRMC team member, Erin Gloeckner.
 If you haven’t had a chance to read these new employee training tips, they are available here.

 - Lateness – They are untimely and focus too heavily on past performance.
 Many performance reviews include commentary on events, successes, or even missteps that occurred months ago and can no longer be corrected to impact the relevant project.